Expert Q&A

 Should I monitor what they buy?

-Or give them total privacy?
+Should I vet their purchases or give them total financial privacy?

-Trust but verify.
+Trust, but verify.

-When should we stop giving an allowance?
+When should we completely stop giving an allowance?

-When they get a job?
+Do they age out of this system?
+When they get a real job?

 Usually around age 16-17.